QZKasoma-Luo/CUDA-Written_Number_Classifier/README.md

 # CUDA-ImageClassifier
 CUDA-ImageClassifier is a image classification project that harnesses the power of NVIDIA CUDA to achieve rapid and efficient image recognition.

-For people want to run this code in colab, please download the main_f.ipynb file and also download the files in folder KNN/train_mnist/MNIST/raw following 4 files and upload to colab t10k-images-idx3-ubyte
+For people want to run this code in colab, please download the main_f.ipynb file and also download the files in folder\n KNN/train_mnist/MNIST/raw following 4 files and upload to colab t10k-images-idx3-ubyte